whole-cell-tutors/whole-cell-reduced/ProteinTranslocation/README.md

 * `old_versions` folder contains old versions of the model
 * `src` folder contains script for antimony version of the model generating using `.csv` files from the `src/resources` folder.
 To run script:
   1. run `javac *.java` to compile files
-  2. run `java -classpath .
+  2. run `java -cp .
 AntimonyBuilder` and it will recreate antimony file in `src/..`

 [ProteinTranslocation.xml](https://github.com/whole-cell-tutors/whole-cell-reduced/blob/master/ProteinTranslocation/ProteinTranslocation.xml) is the most recent version of the model.